Ale-JRD/Trads/content/post/index-T1.md

 After a few swings to familiarize myself with its feel, I returned it to its sheath.

-「What fine weapons.」
+“What fine weapons.”

-「You figured it out after just a few swings?
-Well, I guess that reaction proves you’ve got the knack for it.」
+“You figured it out after just a few swings?
+Well, I guess that reaction proves you’ve got the knack for it.”

-「And your ability to tell that shows you’re no ordinary swordsman.」
+“And your ability to tell that shows you’re no ordinary swordsman.”

 Gio shifted the topic.

-「This labyrinth entry… I heard only those ready to die were chosen for it.」
+“This labyrinth entry… I heard only those ready to die were chosen for it.”

 Volunteers from various nations.